-This working group analyzes options for governing the global commons.
+This working group analyzes options for governing global climate change.
 It focuses on actors and institutions relevant to climate policy at multiple levels (e.g., international, national, subnational).
-In doing so, the researchers analyze policy instruments with the aim to identify politically feasible short-term policy entry points into sustainable long-term decarbonization pathways.
+In doing so, the researchers analyze policy instruments with the aim to design an effective, incentive-compatible and fair international regime for climate change mitigation.

-The group’s research focuses on the institutional requirements for achieving the 2°C target.
+The group’s research focuses on designing policy instruments and institutions for ambitious climate change mitigation and sustainable development.
 Key questions are: How can the Paris Agreement be developed further to gradually increase the level of ambition of national climate policies?
 Which policy options lead to ambitious decarbonization pathways in multi-level governance settings?
 How should optimal carbon prices be designed in the context of the Social Cost of Carbon?
 How can the interests of different actor groups be taken into account?
-The team also investigates how discourses in politics, science and society interact with processes of political change.
-Their methods include institutional analyses, analytical and numerical modeling, case studies and discourse analyses.
+The researchers apply input-output analysis, analytical modelling and integrated assessment modeling.